 - Dietary restrictions.
 Infants with galactosemia must remain on a restricted diet and maintain low blood galactose levels throughout life.

 - Read food labels.
-Labels on all processed foods must be read carefully for ingredients which are milk products.
+Labels on all processed foods must be read carefully for ingredients that are milk products.

 - Client education.
 Ascertain the level of understanding of the family caregivers and provide complete information on the disorder.